livMatS/RDM-Wiki-public/rdm/dtool/src/020_gui/005_quick_start.md

 ### Set-up

-Navigate to https://github.com/IMTEK-Simulation/dtool-lookup-gui/releases and download the zip file with latest release of the dtool lookup gui for your OS (currently Windows and Linux offered).
+Navigate to [https://github.com/IMTEK-Simulation/dtool-lookup-gui/releases](https://github.com/IMTEK-Simulation/dtool-lookup-gui/releases) and download the latest release zip file containing the dtool lookup gui for your OS (currently Windows and Linux offered).

 Unpack the zip archive and launch the application.
 On a Linux machine, you will have to make the unpacked file executable first with